code-cody-418/code-cody-418/README.md

-### Hello!!!

 ## Here you will find many of my professional and personal projects.
+My professional projects include builing websites and developing applications.
 Most of my personal projects were built with a modified MERN Stack.
 I try to enhance my skills daily by writing code for awesome applications.

 ### Current Projects:
+- **[Gesture Gift Giving App](https://sendagesture.app.link/)** With Gesture I conducted multiple data integrations and worked on there application.
+My daily tasks mostely entailed working with endpoints for our REST API.
 - **[DPM Website](http://www.dpm.navajo-nsn.gov/)** As an employee of the Navajo Nation Human Resources, I rebuilt their website.
 One big feature I added was changing hundreds of job postings from static HTML into dynamic data.

 - **[Personal-Portfolio](https://github.com/code-cody-418/personal-portfolio)** My Personal Portfolio is within a 3d environment.
 To accomplish this I'm using these NodeJs libraries Three.js, react-three/fiber, and drei. www.codecody.dev